PruvoNet/squiss-ts/source/includes/_squiss.md

 ---------- | -------  | -------
 Type | number
 Mandatory| False
-Default| queue setting on read, or 30 seconds for `createQueue()`
+Default| queue setting on read, or 30 seconds for [createQueue()](#squiss-class-methods-queue-methods-createqueue-promise)

 ### Auto Extend Options

 Squiss can automatically extend each message's `VisibilityTimeout` in the SQS queue until it's handled (by keeping, deleting, or releasing it).
-It will place the API call to extend the timeout `advancedCallMs` milliseconds in advance of the expiration, and will extend it by the number of seconds specified in `visibilityTimeoutSecs`.
+It will place the API call to extend the timeout [advancedCallMs](#squiss-class-constructor-options-auto-extend-options-advancedcallms) milliseconds in advance of the expiration, and will extend it by the number of seconds specified in [visibilityTimeoutSecs](#squiss-class-constructor-options-visibilitytimeoutsecs).
-If `visibilityTimeoutSecs` is not specified, the `VisibilityTimeout` setting on the queue itself will be used.
+If  [visibilityTimeoutSecs](#squiss-class-constructor-options-visibilitytimeoutsecs) is not specified, the `VisibilityTimeout` setting on the queue itself will be used.

 #### autoExtendTimeout